CelineLind/HiRISE_cub_to_jp2/README.md

 Congrats, you now repeated the process of turning the EDR products into JPEG2000 images.
 https://hiproc.readthedocs.io will be your best friend for any additional troubleshooting.
-Or, see the hirise_to_jp2_draft.py file where I attempted to do part 1 and part 2 in one fail, but couldn't get it to work, so split it into two files instead.
+Or, see the hirise_to_jp2_draft.py file where I attempted to do part 1 and part 2 in one file, but couldn't get it to work, so split it into two files instead.

 ## What
 .IMG EDR files from HiRISE into a single, combined JPEG2000 image.